Azure/azure-openapi-validator/docs/response-schema-specified-for-success-status-code.md

 ## Related ARM Guideline Code

-- RPC-Put-V1-24
+RPC-Put-V1-24

 ## Output Message

-The 200 and 201 success status code have missing response schema.
-They must have a response schema specified.
+The ${code} success status code has missing response schema.
+200 and 201 success status codes for an ARM PUT operation must have a response schema specified.

 ## Description